quincyntuli/HTB-Retired/10.10.10.233-armageddon/Readme.md

 ![](Armageddon-HTB-07.gif)

-- credentials were use to retrieve a hash
+- credentials from settings.php were used to retrieve a hash
 ````
 $S$DgL2gjv6ZtxBo6CdqZEyJuBphBmrCqIV6W97.oOsUf1xAhaadURt
 ````